CIBC-Internal/python/Doc/library/unittest.rst

 If an exception is raised during a ``setUpClass`` then the tests in the class are not run and the ``tearDownClass`` is not run.
 Skipped classes will not have ``setUpClass`` or ``tearDownClass`` run.
-If the exception is a ``SkipTest`` exception then the class will be reported as having been skipped instead of as an error.
+If the exception is a :exc:`SkipTest` exception then the class will be reported as having been skipped instead of as an error.